 After sample measurement(s), perform a continuing calibration verification (CCV) below.
 Perform a CCV at no more than 24-hour intervals from the previous verification, or at demonstrated intervals as in FT 1000, sections 2.2.5.1 and 2.2.5.2.

 Air-Calibration Verification: DO sensor or instrument is calibrated against air that is saturated with water at a known temperature and ambient atmospheric pressure.
-Use Table FT 1500-1 below to verify calibration at specified temperature, while the instrument is in the “read” or “run” mode
+Use Table FT 1500-1 below to verify calibration at specified temperature, while the instrument is in the “read” or “run” mode.

 Wet the inside of the calibration chamber with water, pour out the excess water (leave a few drops) and insert the sensor into the chamber (this ensures 100-percent humidity)